-The Authority Board will be considering certification of the EIR and staff’s recommended approval of the Preferred Alternative at a meeting on Wednesday, May 12, 2021 at 2:00-4:00 PM.
-To join the meeting follow the instructions below, which are also available here:
+The Authority Board certified the EIR and approved staff’s recommendation of the Preferred Alternative at a meeting on Wednesday, May 12, 2021.

 The Authority, acting as lead agency under CEQA, prepared the Draft EIR for the Valley Link Project.
 The Draft EIR was made available to the public on December 2, 2020.
 Written comments on the Draft EIR were accepted from December 2, 2020 through January 21, 2021.

 The documents of the Draft EIR and Notice of Availability are here.

 The Authority held three online open house meetings to provide information about the Draft EIR and respond to general questions about the EIR analysis.
 A presentation summarizing the project and the Draft EIR was provided and staff were available to answer questions.

 The three online open house meetings were held on the dates and times listed below:

 Saturday, December 12, 2020, from 9:00 am to 10:30 am.

 Wednesday, December 16, 2020 from 11:30 am to 1:00 pm.

 Thursday, December 17, 2020 from 5:00 pm to 6:30 pm.